-The Council has declared a climate emergency and sustainable housing can be a significant contributor to reducing local carbon emissions.
-Meeting the nation's 2050 net zero emissions target will require a dramatic change in how we build, insulate and heat our homes.
-This will be a significant long term challenge, which we need to start to prepare for now.
+The housing strategy also recognises the need for housing in the Melton Borough to become more sustainable.
+The Council has declared a climate emergency and meeting the nation's 2050 net zero emissions target will require a dramatic change in how we build, insulate and heat our homes.
+This strategy recognises that this will be a significant long-term challenge, but one which we need to start to act on now.